Ultrawipf/OpenFFBoard_wiki/Linux-FFB-setup.md

 ### udev rules

 OpenFFBoard uses the builtin hid-generic driver.
-Unfortunately this has some undesirable defaults such has a default deadzone and a fuzz setting of 255.
+Unfortunately this has some undesirable defaults such as a default deadzone, and a fuzz setting of 255.
 Here is a udev rule to set deadzone and fuzz to 0 for all available axes.
 The contents of `RUN` below will be run automatically when OpenFFBoard is connected.